 Even though we are now moving into keto (and, eventually, paleo) cookbooks, I just want to let you know that most—if not all—of the recipes in the following cookbooks are healthy for diabetics as well.
 Keto and paleo diets follow a low-carb and low-sugar regimen that coincides with diabetic diets.
 However, if you are unsure, definitely consult your doctor and make sure you are monitoring your blood levels!
 This cookbook is great because all the recipes are keto-friendly, but they are also perfect for anyone who’s on-the-go and perpetually busy.
 You’ll find recipes with five or fewer ingredients, meals that can be made in 30 minutes or less, and entire meals that can all be prepared in one pot, including BLT Breakfast Salad, Garlic Butter Shrimp, and Berry Cheesecake Fat Bombs.Buy Now

-Instant Pots are very popular right now because they are so versatile in how you can use them and you can make amazing meals with little to no effort.
+Instant Pots remain wildly popular because they are so versatile in how you can use them—and, of course, you can make amazing meals with little to no effort.
 If you got an Instant Pot and are now afraid that your new diet may limit your ability to use it, have no fear!
-This cookbook has 500 Instant Pot recipes—like Coconut Blueberry Pudding, White Duck Chili, and Mascarpone Cheesecake—that are all keto-friendly, so you won’t get bored on your diet any time soon.Buy Now
+This cookbook has plenty of Instant Pot recipes the whole family will love—like Deep-Dish Pizza Dip, Cauliflower and Bacon Chowder, and Southern Sugar Pie—that are all keto-friendly, so you won’t get bored on your diet any time soon.Buy Now

 Meal prepping is a huge part of dieting.
 You prepare well-portioned, healthy meals so that you have lunch and/or dinner for the week and you’re not tempted to eat fast food on the run.
 When you start your keto diet, you may also want to start meal prepping to ensure that you are sticking to your diet.
 Try this cookbook that focuses on the meal prepping process and is in line with the keto diet; sample recipes include Ham and Cheese Breakfast Muffins, Italian Zucchini Boats, and Pork Burrito Bowls.Buy Now